AmitKumarr2024/E-commerce-frontend/README.md

 # Ecommerce web app

 ## Description
-A simple web app in which all functionality is related e-commerce platform.
+A simple web app in which all functionality is related to an e-commerce platform.

 ## Table of Contents